 Arts Organization Award:

 Jane Bunnett is an internationally acclaimed flutist, saxophonist, pianist and composer who has built her career at the crossroads between Cuban music and jazz.
 She is the recipient of multiple JUNO Awards, a Canadian Urban Music Award, the Order of Canada, an honourary doctorate from Queen’s University and a Diamond Jubilee Medal from Her Majesty Queen Elizabeth II.
-She has also been nominated twice for Grammy Awards in the Best Latin Jazz Album category.
-Ms. Bunnett’s exploration of Afro-Cuban melodies and traditional jazz expresses the universality of music.
-She marked the 30th anniversary of her Canadian-Cuban collaborations in 2012.
+She has also been nominated twice for GRAMMY Awards in the Best Latin Jazz Album category.
+In 2012 Jane marked her 30th anniversary of Canadian-Cuban collaborations.

 Barry Dempster, twice nominated for the Governor General’s Awards, is the author of 15 collections of poetry, two volumes of short stories, two novels, and a children’s book.
 He won the Canadian Authors Association Chalmers Poetry Award in 2005 for his book, The Burning Alphabet.
 This is Barry’s second nomination for the Ontario Premier’s Awards for Excellence in the Arts.
 Most recently, he was nominated for the 2014 Trillium Book Award for his second novel, The Outside World.
 He is presently Acquisitions Editor for Brick Books.